-Use the Annualized Income Installment Worksheet to figure the amounts to enter on line 11 of Form 221.
+Use the Annualized Income Installment Worksheet on page 2 of Form 221, to figure the amounts to enter on line 11 of Form 221.

 If you use the Annualized Income Installment Worksheet for any payment due date, you must use it for all payment due dates.
 To figure the amount of each required installment, the worksheet automatically selects the smaller of the annualize income installment or the regular installment (increased by the amount saved by using the annualized income installment method in figuring any earlier installments).